moxley/video-editor/README.md

 If you get errors in the output that include `gyp: No Xcode or CLT version detected!`, try running `npm install` again.

-Run the the frontend application execute the following:
+Run the the frontend application by executing the following:

 ```
 npm start